leangjia/blender_docs/manual/modeling/modifiers/physics/explode.rst

       The setting reverses the weight values of the group.

 Protect
    Clean vertex group edges.
 Depending on the weights assigned to that vertex group, either completely protect those faces from being affected by the *Explode* modifier (which would happen if the faces had a weight value of 1), or completely remove protection from those faces (which would happen if the faces had a weight value of 0).

-Particle UV
-   If set, the U value of the coordinates in that :term:`UV Map` will be overwritten with the age of the particle attached to the matching mesh face (in proportion, from 0 for not yet born particles, to 1 for dead ones).

-   The V value is set to a constant 0.5 value.

-   You can for example vary the color of a fragment (face) during the explosion phase, by using a texture with a color gradient along its *U* axis.

-Cut Edges
-   Split the mesh in pieces based on location of emitted particles, instead of using existing faces.
-   This will typically results in a splitting that appears more random.

-Unborn
-   Show faces when their attached particles are unborn.
-Alive
-   Show faces when their attached particles are alive.
-Dead
-   Show faces when their attached particles are dead.
-Size
-   Scale each face using the size of its attached particle, once that particle is alive.

 Refresh
    Refresh data in the *Explode* modifier.